Anti-Money Laundering ("AML"), Countering the Financing of Terrorism ("CFT") and Know Your Client (“KYC”) Policy

 a.
 Responsibility for Required AML Records

 Our MLRO and his or her designee will be responsible for ensuring that AML/CFT records are maintained properly.
-In addition, as part of our AML/CFT program, Drachmae Exchange will create and maintain all relevant documentation on customer identity and verification (See Section 4 above) and funds transmittals.
+In addition, as part of our AML/CFT program, Drachmae Market will create and maintain all relevant documentation on customer identity and verification (See Section 4 above) and funds transmittals.
 We will maintain all documentation for at least five years.

 b.
 AML/CFT Reporting Maintenance and Confidentiality